>

 VII.
 Neither are the forementioned uses of the law contrary to the grace of the gospel, but do sweetly comply with it: the Spirit of Christ subduing and enabling the will of man to do that freely and cheerfully, which the will of God, revealed in the law, requireth to be done.

 I would further argue that Horton misses the point.
 While Christians are not under the law as a means of justification before God, they ARE obligated to live a Christian life as guided by the moral law.
 This is a fruit of true conversion, though not the basis for our justification before God.
-One would think that someone as educated as Horton would be able to avoid non sequiturs like suggesting that because "some" Christian leaders who live immoral lives in contradiction to their outwardly confessed convictions and theological positions somehow makes it wrong for all Christians to try to influence the morality which is legislated in this country.
-While it is true that the law of the land cannot force anyone to be converted or to have a change of heart, Calvin himself said that the civil laws of the nation restrain the wicked so that there is not total anarchy and so that society is not as wicked as it might be.
-Therefore, it is not only anti-Christian to oppose the legislation of Christian morality but it is also anti-Reformed!
+One would think that someone as educated as Horton would be able to avoid non sequiturs like suggesting that, because "some" Christian leaders who live immoral lives in contradiction to their outwardly confessed convictions and theological positions, that somehow makes it wrong for all Christians to try to influence the morality which is legislated in this country.
+While it is true that the law of the land cannot force anyone to be converted or to have a change of heart, Calvin himself said that the civil laws of the nation restrain the wicked so that there is not total anarchy, and so that that society is not as wicked as it might be.
+Therefore, it is not only anti-Christian to oppose the legislation of Christian morality, but it is also anti-Reformed!
 Both Luther and Calvin would have rejected our modern views on separation of church and state and would be appalled that Horton apparently takes the Anabaptist position where Christians should not be involved in politics.

 Horton is so wrong on this position that it makes him look foolish to say the least.
 It is more than obvious to me that Horton's commitment to liberal politics has caused him to try to influence Christians away from the Christian Right and more in the direction of the civil religion of the liberal left.
 A vote for Barack Obama is a vote for the civil religion of theological liberalism where sin is openly institutionalized, approved, and endorsed--all in the name of God.
 While I would not say that God is on the side of the Republicans, I can without a doubt say that God is on the side of the unborn!
 I can without a doubt say that God hates homosexuality and the homosexual!
 I can say this because God hates the reprobate wicked and all the unsaved elect who have yet to be converted.